 Immediately after his electrical engineering degree at the University of Baghdad, he won a scholarship to do postgraduate studies in United Kingdom.
 He became interested in digital electronics together with control systems and was encouraged to enter the field of incremental motion control as applied to computer numerical control.
 In the early 70s these were key drivers of the emergence of industrial automation which was the subject of his master’s and doctoral degrees.

-Returning to academia at AUT in 2005, Professor Al-Anbuky utilised his industry experience to establish the School of Engineering’s SeNSe lab which every year attracts numerous researchers, projects, funds and connectivity with both local and international community.
+Returning to academia at AUT in 2005, Professor Al-Anbuky utilised his industry experience to establish the School of Engineering’s SeNSe lab which every year attracts numerous researchers, projects, funds and local and international connections.